davidtheclark/resume/README.md

 David Clark's Resume
 ======

-... built with HTML/CSS to be viewed online or printed as a PDF
+... built with HTML/CSS to be viewed online or printed as a single page